Timeline of Gabby Petito disappearance, search

 Family members report Petito missing to Suffolk County Police in New York.
 Later that day, North Port Police in Florida confirm they recovered the van at Laundrie’s parents’ home.
 Police say the couple also lived there.

-Florida authorities say Laundrie is now a person of interest in the case after Petito disappeared while on a cross-country road trip together.
+Florida authorities say Laundrie is now a person of interest in the case after Petito disappeared during their cross-country road trip together.
 While Laundrie was identified as a person of interest, police said he “has not made himself available to be interviewed by investigators or has provided any helpful details.”

 Attorneys for Petito’s family read a letter on behalf of the family, pleading with Laundrie’s family to help the investigation.